 Is Cartagena Colombia Safe?

-One more note about Colombia that I’m sure is on many families’ minds is safety.
+One more note about Colombia that I’m sure is on many families’ minds.

 Is Colombia safe for my family?